-- 1 large onion, chopped
+- STEP 1

 Put the ham hocks in a large pan with the stock ingredients.
 Cover with cold water.
 Set pan over a high heat and bring to the boil.
 Reduce heat to a simmer, cook for 2 and a half to 3 hrs or until the meat falls from the bone.
 Leave to cool in the pan.

 - STEP 2

 Grease a 1-litre terrine mould or loaf tin with the oil, then line with cling film.
 Remove the hocks, then strain the stock through a fine sieve into a pan.
 Set aside.

 Shred the ham, leaving some large chunks, removing as much fat and sinew as possible.
 In a large bowl, mix the ham with the mustard and parsley.
 Press the mixture into the prepared terrine.